Faster. Better. More efficient.

 For SaaS businesses, this secure collections automation is critical.
 As your number of customer accounts and the complexity of your subscriptions grow, manually processing payments becomes a challenge.

-To give your business room to scale, you need an automated system that handles billing and payment collection to help you get paid faster.
+To give your business room to scale, you need recurring billing software that handles billing and payment collection to help you get paid faster.

-It’s far from ideal when a customer’s stored payment method expires.
+It’s far from ideal when a customer’s stored credit card expires.
 And it’s a drain on resources to contact the customer to update payment details.
 What’s more, if the customer is hard to get a hold of or never replies, it leads to delayed payment or even churn—two very undesirable outcomes.

 Modern automated billing software helps prevents this problem altogether by automating communications as part of an overall dunning management strategy.

-When a payment method is about to expire or fails, an automated email and/or text message alert the customer it’s time to update their payment information.
+When a credit card is about to expire or fails, an automated email and/or text message sent through the billing system alerts the customer it’s time to update their payment information.

 Many failed payments are successful if retried in a few days.